neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 Instructors: Niko Sirmpilatze, Chang Huan Lo, Sofía Miñano

+## Linux and high-performance computing
+This course will introduce some basic principles of using Linux, and high-performance computing in general.
+Most of the course will be centered around learning to run a specific workflow (pose estimation) on the SWC HPC system.

+Full details can be found on the [course webpage](hpc-behaviour).

+Instructors: Niko Sirmpilatze, Igor Tatarnikov, Adam Tyson

 ## Histology analysis

 Full details can be found on the [course webpage](https://brainglobe.info/community/courses/scheduled/oct-2024/index.html).